Cepxio/MySQL/MySQL57/InstallSetupMySQL57-DedicatedServer.md

 #### Second partition, the binlog directory

-As the previous step, the same action, create de LVM and format it.
+As the previous step, the same action, create LVM and format it.
 For this example the size is smaller than datadir.

   ```